DJMetaByte/WA-MDA-Logistics/Activities/LARPing/modes.md

 The royals are not trained in combat and will not sink so low as to wield a weapon of their own.
 But, they have the power to fully heal a nearby combatant with a simple royal wave of their hand.
 After a combatant has been healed or revived twice, they cannot be revived again.
 Once a team’s monarch is slain, that team loses.

-KINGDOM OF A CAN I HEAR YOUR BATTLE CRIES
+KINGDOM OF A CAN I HEAR YOUR BATTLE CRIES <br>
-KINGDOM OF B CAN I HEAR YOUR BATTLE CRIES
+KINGDOM OF B CAN I HEAR YOUR BATTLE CRIES <br>
 BEGIN

 ## Age of Magic